zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/23-sinhala-google.md

 [Msdiv 142] (# msdiv142) {# msdiv142 .ref .msdiv} (18-22)

 [APZ 142.1] (# apz142.1) # apz142.1 .ref .apz} "Nillopavuye, not hypocritical
-There is no thirst. ”Nillopaya says to lose desire.
+There is no thirst.
+"Nillopaya says to lose desire.
 Is there any lust?
 If there is attachment, if there is greed, if there is a root of evil, if it is greed Lust is then the Buddha's futility, first quoted
 It was made like a tree so that it would not be reborn when it was completely destroyed